 Rendell is an evangelist for Colombia.
 A background story is Colombia’s path towards peace and prosperity, it’s gone from a place to be avoided to one where you might like to ride.
-There’s affection to the riders, they’re referred to by their first names and especially “Nairo” can do no wrong, the controversy over his Giro-winning move over the snowy Stelvio in 2014 is down to confusion by the race organisers and whipped up by rival teams; his stale period of late at Movistar as if he had no power in picking his race programme but read and you’ll be sympathetic to him, even the section of the crowd that accuses him of being passive in races might warm to him given the obstacles he’s overcome.
+There’s affection to the riders, they’re referred to by their first names and “Nairo” especially can do no wrong, the controversy over his Giro-winning move over the snowy Stelvio in 2014 is down to confusion by the race organisers and whipped up by rival teams; his stale period of late at Movistar as if he had no power in picking his race programme and so on.
+But read and you’ll be sympathetic to Quintana, even the section of the crowd that accuses him of being passive in races might warm to him given the obstacles he’s overcome.

 Being greedy you’re left wanting even more, for example to learn more about how Colombians follow cycling in the media and what place cycle sport holds in the country today, do people still listen to radio broadcasts while toiling in the fields or do they “consume” cycling via Uran’s Instagram feed?
 Or are there two very different classes now?
-This change is touched on at the end as brands stake out the climb of Las Palmas during the Tour Colombia.
+This change is touched on at the end of the book, as consumer brands stake out the climb of Las Palmas during the Tour Colombia.

 Colombia Es Pasión was marketing slogan created to brand Colombian exports and you wonder if the book title is right, does “passion” match the story of riders escaping a weary, insecure land?
 Perhaps it’s the writer’s passion?
 Or the esoteric meaning used in Christianity mentioned above, a calvary.
 Then you think of all the volunteers, the people running clubs in their spare time, the coaches paid a pittance to keep kids busy and here’s the passion, this quiet network that has helped export these riders and create mini-ambassadors to promote Colombia.
 Luis Saldarriaga stands out, the book is a generous tribute.

 Enjoyable, authentic and thorough, “Colombia Es Pasión” tells the story of several Colombian cyclists, of modern Colombian cycling and through them, the recent story of a nation.